mfismail/flight-/README.md

 Airline: The name of the airline.

-Date_of_Journey: The date of the journey
+*Date_of_Journey: The date of the journey

-Source: The source from which the service begins.
+*Source: The source from which the service begins.

-Destination: The destination where the service ends.
+*Destination: The destination where the service ends.

-Route: The route taken by the flight to reach the destination.
+*Route: The route taken by the flight to reach the destination.

-Dep_Time: The time when the journey starts from the source.
+*Dep_Time: The time when the journey starts from the source.

-Arrival_Time: Time of arrival at the destination.
+*Arrival_Time: Time of arrival at the destination.

-Duration: Total duration of the flight.
+*Duration: Total duration of the flight.

-Total_Stops: Total stops between the source and destination.
+*Total_Stops: Total stops between the source and destination.

-Additional_Info: Additional information about the flight

-Price: The price of the ticket
+*Additional_Info: Additional information about the flight *Price: The price of the ticket

+# Cleaning the Data
+I needed to clean it up so that it was usable for our model.
+I made the following changes and created the following variables:

+* Made Columns for Day and Month out of Date of Journey
+* Calculated the total flight duration
+* Removed the null values
+* Removed the outliers

+# Model Building
+This project was challenging for me because all independent features were of categorical type.
+To convert it into numerical values LabelEncoder and OneHotEncoding were required.
+Also, it is not compulsory that we have to do import sklearn all the time and do the conversion.
+Here I used RandomForest Regressor as my model and evaluated using Mean squared error.
+And I done hyperparameter using Randomized SerachCV

 The code is written in Python 3.6.10.
 If you don't have Python installed, you can find it [here](https://www.python.org/downloads/).
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
 To install the required packages and libraries, run this command in the project directory after [cloning](https://www.howtogeek.com/451360/how-to-clone-a-github-repository/) the repository: